 How to Fix Computer Turns On But Monitor Says No Signal?

 Here, you will come through effective troubleshooting methods that will help you fix no signal on monitor issues on your Windows PC.
-Follow them one by one until
+Follow them one by one until the problem solves.

 Solution 1: Check DVI, HDMI & DisplayPort Cables